Arcanain/ADI_IMU_TR_Driver_ROS2/README.md

 - Ubuntu 18.04 LTS + ros2 dashing (This is not maintained.
 If you use it, use the dashing_eloquent branch.)
 - Ubuntu 18.04 LTS + ros2 eloquent (This is not maintained.
 If you use it, use the dashing_eloquent branch.)
-- Ubuntu 20.04 LTS + ros2 foxy or galactic (Use the foxy_galactic branch.)
+- Ubuntu 20.04 LTS + ros2 foxy or galactic (Use the foxy_galactic branch.This is not maintained.
+If you use it, use the foxy_galactic branch.)
 - Ubuntu 22.04 LTS + ros2 humble (Use the humble branch.)